-- Disney XD shows, while actually targeted towards boys, also apply, such as Caitlyn Taylor Love from I'm In The Band (which carried over to another Disney XD show, Ultimate Spiderman, where she portrays Ava Ayala/White Tiger, and the effect is still the same), Olivia Holt on Kickin' It (which carried over to Disney Channel's I Didn't Do It while adding Piper Curda to the mix), Kelli Berglund from Lab Rats, Oana Gregory from Crash and Bernstein (Landry Bender never really got hers until Best Friends Whenever), and Paris Berelc and, even though they're not part of the main cast, Cozi Zuehlsdorff and Brooke Sorenson from Mighty Med.
+- Disney XD shows, while actually targeted towards boys, also apply, such as Caitlyn Taylor Love from I'm in the Band (which carried over to another Disney XD show, Ultimate Spiderman, where she portrays Ava Ayala/White Tiger, and the effect is still the same), Olivia Holt on Kickin' It (which carried over to Disney Channel's I Didn't Do It while adding Piper Curda to the mix), Kelli Berglund from Lab Rats, Oana Gregory from Crash and Bernstein (Landry Bender never really got hers until Best Friends Whenever), and Paris Berelc and, even though they're not part of the main cast, Cozi Zuehlsdorff and Brooke Sorenson from Mighty Med.
 Kelli and Paris also carry theirs over to Lab Rats: Elite Force.

 - The producers of Charmed tried to invoke this around the fifth season and so made sure the actresses' clothing was as sexy as possible.
 They also created plenty of episode plots where the sisters would be transformed into various magical creatures that required a different skimpy outfit.
 Alyssa Milano got the worst of it; a common joke was that her belly button deserved its own billing in the opening credits.
 (In fairness, a series with Shannen Doherty, Rose McGowan, Holly Marie Combs, and Alyssa Milano was always going to have this.)
 Season 8 adds the beautiful Kaley Cuoco to the line-up as well.